nikitavoloboev/data/docs/analytics/analytics.md

 # Analytics

-I find analytics that is not actionable in any way a waste of time.
-For example, checking the Insights Traffic pane on GitHub on your own repos to see how many people viewed your repo or cloned it.
+Analytics if implemented should be actionable and in no way impact the performance of the app. i.e [Netlify](https://www.netlify.com/products/analytics/) or [Google Analytics](https://developers.google.com/tag-platform/tag-manager/server-side/intro) but done on server side and not on the client.

-Well implemented analytics will let you see how to optimize your system to serve some end goals better and for that you need data.
-As well as know from where the traffic is coming from.
+I try to not waste time and even block pages like Insights Traffic pane on GitHub so as to not waste time viewing useless vanity stats.

-If analytics are used, it's best to implement them server side with something like [Netlify](https://www.netlify.com/products/analytics/) so as to not send unnecessary JS to the client and keep pages light.
+Well implemented analytics together with proper logging/tracing should let you let you view user journeys of your app, which parts of the app are barely used and see how you can improve.

-[umami](https://umami.is/) seems nice for analytics.
+[PostHog](https://github.com/PostHog/posthog) & [umami](https://umami.is/) seem nice for analytics.
 [Product Analytics from Scratch](https://tmfarrell.github.io/writing/2022/04/26/product_analytics_from_scratch/) is a nice read.
 [Databend](https://github.com/datafuselabs/databend) seems great for more serious data processing needs.

 ## Notes